 Buying a backpack for riding through the backcountry with your dirt bike is a challenging task.
 Then we need hydration bladders too.

-The type that allows you to breathe at the back there, but also be dynamic enough to move around as you shift your weight on the pegs.
+The type that allows your back to stay dry and sweat-free, but also be dynamic enough to move around as you shift your weight on the pegs.
 Let’s not forget the storage space you need for the first aid kit, spare tubes, snacks and tools.
-This adds some real complexity to finding the right option for you.
+This adds some real complexity to finding the right balance between being light and having enough storage.

 Best Dirt Bike Backpack with Water Bladders